Rhino-Automotive-Glass/rhino-product-code-description/docs/PROJECT_SPEC.md

 - Smooth animations and transitions
 - Consistent button styling across all sections
 - Clear visual hierarchy and sectioning
-- Sticky header provides easy access to "Clean All" button
+- Sticky header provides easy access to "Guardar" and "Clean All" buttons
+- Guardar button silent operation (no visual feedback for now)

 ## DATA STRUCTURE